Diversity statement - what have we done so far?

 3. Our approach to diversity as a firm, including hiring, remuneration and career progression

-The Sustainable Funds Group is diverse across many factors, but particularly from a gender, race, ethnicity, nationality, and age perspective.
+The Stewart Investors is diverse across many factors, but particularly from a gender, race, ethnicity, nationality, and age perspective.
 This is helped by the fact that our team is spread across offices in Edinburgh, London, Singapore and Sydney.

 We review hiring, remuneration and career progression decisions from a diversity and inclusion perspective.
 Over the last 3 years we have made good progress on improving the gender balance within the team.
 In 2020 we hired two female analysts and two female client relationship managers.
 We have also promoted two female analysts to co-portfolio manager roles.
 In 2021 we hired an additional female to co-lead our business development activities.

-- Management comprises of SI Central Management, and SFG Business Head
+- Management comprises of Stewart Investors Central Management

-- Communications comprises of SFG Brand & Communications team.
-This is new team established in 2021.
+- Communications comprises of Stewart Investors Brand & Communications team.
+This is a new team established in 2021.

-- Operations comprises of teams supporting SFG with Portfolio Implementation, Company Engagement, and Administrative Support
+- Operations comprises of teams supporting Stewart Investors with Portfolio Implementation, Company Engagement, and Administrative Support

 Stewart Investors’ (SI’s) parent brand First Sentier Investors (FSI) is responsible for managing human resources across the wider firm.
 Stewart Investors is involved in FSI’s Pathways Diversity and Inclusion programme through its employee-led communities focussed on gender, ethnicity, disability, LGBT+, neurodiversity and socio-economic in Europe and the US.
 The gender diversity group is co-led by a Stewart Investors’ employee.
 We also have representation on FSI’s global diversity working group.
 Our response to Black Lives Matter is a recent example of us using our voice to support diversity and inclusion.
 In our annual reporting we will be sharing our progress on our activities relating to the commitments we made in this statement.